bnb-chain/bsc-mev-sentry/README.md

 1. `make build`
 2. `.build/sentry -config ./configs/config.toml`

-❗❗❗This is an important security notice: Please do not configure validators' private key here.
+❗❗❗This is an important security notice: Please do not configure any validator's private key here.
-Please configure entirely new accounts as pay bid accounts.
+Please create entirely new accounts as pay bid accounts.

 config-example.toml:
 ```